 You can use the exact same principle for any flat cooking surface because we know, not everyone has a griddle.
 Griddle pans work just as well, of course, but so do cast iron skillets.

-You can also warm tortillas in the oven too.
+Can you warm tortillas in oven?
+Yes!
 Preheat your oven to 350°F then wrap your tortillas in a stack of five in tin foil.
 Place the stack on a baking tray and let them cook without disturbance.

-The last method isn't one we recommend, but we get it, sometimes you have to use the microwave!
+The microwave method isn't one we recommend, but we get it, sometimes you have to use the microwave!